jorgenskogmo/shoelace/docs/frameworks/angular.md

 export class AppModule {}
 ```

-?> Are you using Shoelace with Angular?
+?> Are you using Klik with Angular?
 This page could use some love.
 [Please help us improve it!](https://github.com/shoelace-style/shoelace/blob/next/docs/frameworks/angular.md)